You may. A vaccine booster is recommended to anyone 12+ who received the Pfizer-BioNTech, Moderna or Janssen/Johnson & Johnson vaccine.

 If you have pain or discomfort following your COVID-19 vaccine, speak with your healthcare provider about taking an over-the-counter medication like ibuprofen or acetaminophen.
 It is important to take pain reliever after the vaccination, not before.

 If you are experiencing pain where you got your shot you could try applying a clean, cool, wet washcloth to the injection area and be sure to use or exercise your arm.
-If you are experiencing discomfort from a fever, drink plenty of fluids, dress lightly.
+If you are experiencing discomfort from a fever, you can drink plenty of fluids and dress lightly.

 Remember that side effects may be more intense after your second shot and are normal signs that your body is building protection and should go away within a few days.
 You should contact your healthcare provider if the redness or tenderness where you got your shot gets worse after 24 hours or if your side effects are worrying you and not gone after a few days.

 Millions of people in the United States have received COVID-19 vaccines and they are safe and effective at protecting against COVID-19.
 Some people experience no side effects after vaccination while many will experience mild side effects, such as pain, swelling at the injection site, a headache, chills or a fever.
 A small number of individuals will experience a severe allergic reaction to an ingredient in the vaccine, but that is extremely rare and the reason for observation immediately after being vaccinated.
-Any time you experience symptoms that worry you it is time to discuss them with your healthcare provider any side effects that concern you.
+Discuss with your healthcare provider any side effects that concern you.

 You can help monitor for side effects using V-safe, a smartphone-based health checker if you have received a COVID-19 vaccine in the past six weeks.
 Using text messages and web surveys, it allows individuals who track any side effects and will follow up via phone with anyone who reports a medically significant adverse event.